Introduction to Sensors

 The main function of this proximity sensor is to detect how close your smartphone's screen is to your body.
 When you use your smartphone, it detects the position of the ear with respect to the screen and turns off the light of the screen and saves battery.
 Also, proximity sensors stop the accidental touch, unwanted input during the talk.
 This sensor also detects the signal strength, interference sources and amplification or filter by use of the Beam Forming Technique.
 Thus, in a nutshell, a proximity sensor detects the presence of the body like cheek, face or ear and stops web surfing, music or video during talk/calling and saves the battery.
 After the conversation, it resumes the same function which was stopped earlier during the talk.

 GPS (Global Positioning System) sensor

-GPS short form of Global Positioning System, originally developed and setup for military operations and was made available for everyone in 1980s by Government.
+GPS short form of Global Positioning System originally developed and set up for military operations and was made available for everyone in the 1980s by Government.
 GPS is a system which tracks the target or 'navigate' the things by map or picture with the help of GPS satellites.
 Nowadays smartphones come with assisted GPS or A-GPS which does the same work with the help of intermediate server in case of disconnection with main GPS satellite. iPhone 4S, iPhone 5, HTC One, HTC Droid DNA, HTC One X, Samsung Galaxy series smartphones, Sony Xperia, Nokia Lumia 620,820,920 and 822 and many more smartphones support GLONASS (Globalnaya Navigatsionnaya Sputnikovaya Sistema) GPS system for navigation purpose.

 Ambient Light Sensor

 This sensor optimize the light of the screen when it exposed to normal light with different intensity.
-The ultimate function of ambient light sensor is to adjust the display brightness, which in the end saves battery power and life too.
+The ultimate function of an ambient light sensor is to adjust the display brightness, which in the end saves battery power and life too.
 Ambient light sensor senses and adjust the light based on the principle of "superposition".
 They contain photodiodes that are sensitive to the different spectrum of light and combined mathematical effect adjusts the gain and output changes of the light intensity on the screen.